 Minnesota lawmakers don't have to make this tradeoff to bring drug prices down and make the health care system more affordable.
-Instead of price controls, this committee should focus on policies that increase price transparency across the entire health care sector, including greater transparency in drug pricing.
+Instead of price controls, the Minnesota legislature should focus on policies that increase price transparency across the entire health care sector, including greater transparency in drug pricing.